 Know thyself: "If you always break out before your period, put the topicals on starting about 10 days before your period to try to prevent the breakout from developing at all," Zeichner says.
 In other words, don't wait until the pimple is already there to do something about it.
 "Treating breakouts after they appear is too little too late, like brushing a tooth only after it has a cavity," Rodan says.

-Try: Kate Somerville DermalQuench Clear Anti-Acne Treatment ($58), which combines salicylic acid (to exfoliate and unclog pores) and a combo of hyaluronic acid and botanical extracts (to kill bacteria and deeply hydrate).
+Try: SkinCeuticals Epidermal Repair ($74), which combines beta glucan (to exfoliate and unclog pores) and a combo of botanical extracts (to kill bacteria and deeply hydrate).

 Zeichner says that a diet full of low-glycemic-index foods can help prevent acne, as well as foods low in starch and sugar.
 He also recommends probiotics and foods rich in omega-3 fatty acids to help calm inflammation.

-Henry says that a recent article in the Journal of the American Academy of Dermatology shows that milk can make acne worse (or even cause it), but that eating a serving of fish a week may help prevent pimples.
+Henry says that an article in the Journal of the American Academy of Dermatology shows that milk can make acne worse (or even cause it), but that eating a serving of fish a week may help prevent pimples.
 (Find out which foods to eat for clear skin here.)

 Check out the products in the story!